Health, clean energy, food production, economic opportunity, security—

 1,910 international students from 106 countries

-top 32 universities nationally for policies supportive of lesbian, gay, bisexual, transgender, and queer students ( Campus Pride Index, 2019)
+top 39 universities nationally for policies and practices supportive of lesbian, gay, bisexual, transgender, and queer students and allies ( Campus Pride Index, 2021)

 Fun and academically supportive on-campus living